intershop/intershop-pwa/docs/guides/development.md

 :warning: All unstaged files will be deleted!

-## Debugging

-Tips and tools for debugging Angular applications can be found on the Internet.
-As Angular runs in the browser, all the development tool functionality provided there can also be used for Angular (debugging, call stacks, profiling, storage, audits, ...).

 ### Visual Studio Code Remote Development

 An alternative development setup for the PWA is provided when using Visual Studio Code Remote - Containers to work in an isolated pre-configured project development environment.